Resolution Revisited

 “Is it necessary to say that resolution is free?
 Does it consist in a choice?… Aristotle never makes the concept of freedom intervene in relation to the question of choice, nor even that of willingness” (p.
 153).
 “Nevertheless, Aristotle knows and uses a concept of freedom (eleutheria).
 But this pertains to politics and not to the theory of action” (ibid, emphasis in original).

-“The Latin translation not withstanding, [the adjective] ‘hekousion’ (willing) does not mean ‘voluntary’ (voluntarium); it is rather the mode of our action, except in cases of constraint or ignorance.
+“The Latin translation not withstanding, ‘hekousion’ (willing) does not mean ‘voluntary’ (voluntarium); it is rather the mode of our action, except in cases of constraint or ignorance.
 Proairesis does not mean ‘free will’ (liberum arbitrium), but decision, resolution… Freedom is the ethical horizon of our action, and not the metaphysical attribute of a will that Aristotle did not envisage” (p.
 154).

 “It is indeed possible to analyze human action without postulating in the agent a central instance of arbitration, and without inscribing her in a physical determinism….
 Ethics is indeed thinkable without a theory of will” (p.
 155).